Wireless Quantum Key Distribution in Indoor Environments: Channel Characterization

 Different sources of background noise have different spectral irradiance over different ranges of wavelength.
-The ambient light caused by the Sun or an incandescent lamp covers a wide range of wavelengths.
+The ambient light caused by the Sun or an incandescent lamp covers a wide range of wavelengths and could generate a large number of background photons within a pulse period.
 In contrast, some common artificial sources, such as white LED bulbs, transmit mostly within the visible spectrum, possibly extended to the first window of infrared.
 For QKD systems operating at 880 nm of wavelength, the latter can then be a more tolerable source of noise.
 In order to accurately estimate the impact of white LED bulbs, we measured the irradiance of two randomly selected white LED bulbs, with an equivalent brightness to a 60-W incandescent lamp.
 The measurements were conducted by Photometric and Optical Testing Services.
 Spectral irradiance measurements have been done at a distance of 50 cm from the center of each bulb, from which the bulb's PSD has been calculated, see Fig.~\ref{fig_PSD_LED_bulbs}.
-The latter is measured to be on the order of $10^{-5}$ (W/nm) at 880 nm.
-It turns out, as will be shown later, that QKD operation can be feasible for such levels of external noise.
+The latter is measured to be on the order of $10^{-5}$ (W/nm) at 880 nm. {In this case, for the parameter values in Table~\ref{tablej}, the estimated value in (7), at FOV=20$^\circ$, is equal to $1.8 \times 10^{-5}$.} This is comparable to the dark count rate and it turns out, as will be shown later, that QKD operation can be feasible for such levels of external noise.
+The spectral irradiance for the sun is three orders of magnitude higher than that of the LED bulbs, hence the QKD system may only work under daylight exposure if the FOV is extremely narrow.
+On the other hand, the typical room temperature black-body radiation in the room is orders of magnitude weaker than that of LED bulbs.